plato-cambrian/eve-sso-demo/README.md

 eve-sso-demo
 ============
+*node.js demo app for EVE Online single sign on*

-This is a simple node.js demo app to authenticate a user with EVE Online's Single Sign On service.
+This is a simple demo to authenticate a user with EVE Online's Single Sign On service.

 EVE SSO documentation available at https://developers.testeveonline.com/resource/single-sign-on